 Hybrid & Online Learning

-Online environments provide vital spaces for students and instructors to exchange resources and ideas.
-As you start to think about and develop your hybrid or online course, keep in mind that some of the material that you already use in classroom teaching may transition easily to an online learning environment, and some may need to be reworked.
-A successful hybrid or online course is an opportunity to create new material and apply innovative teaching strategies.
+As you start to develop your hybrid or online course, keep in mind that some of the material that you already use in classroom teaching may transition easily to an online learning environment, while some may need to be reworked.
+Creating a hybrid or online course provides an opportunity to develop new material and implement innovative teaching strategies.

 - Communication with Zoom: Zoom is one tool for engaging students in real-time conversations with the instructor or each other.
 Use Zoom for online lectures, group discussions in breakout rooms, presentations by outside speakers, or office hours.
 Students can also use it to meet for group projects outside of class time.
 As the instructor, you can schedule Zoom class meetings within your Canvas course and record them for students to watch or review later.

 - Video Instruction: Panopto allows instructors to create instructional videos.
 This can be a good way to prepare students for active learning in the classroom.
 Moving some of your content out of the classroom, and into short videos (5-10 minutes), will make space for interactive activities during class.